cca/libraries_course_lists/readme.md

 First, generate a course information CSV using our other project [cca/libraries_course_lists2](https://github.com/cca/libraries_course_lists2) by downloading the Workday JSON course data and running `python make_informer_csv.py data/data.json 2021FA` where 2021FA is the current semester's short code.

+**Note:** if you're off campus, connect to the VPN before running these scripts, they will run much quicker.

 Once you have the course data—expected to be named "\_informer.csv" and in the "data" directory—run the scripts in this order:

 ```sh